 After the hunt, all birds have to be legally tagged by each hunter, assisted by your guide, and are placed in our cooler.
-The cost of processing your harvested birds is included in the daily rate.
+The cost of processing your harvested birds is not included in your daily rate.
 More information on handling and transporting harvested waterfowl can be found on the State of Arkansas website: WWW.AGFC.COM, as well as the U.S. Fish and Wildlife Service Website at: WWW.FWS.GOV.
 Big Creek is not set up to arrange for shipping birds for clients as we simply do not have the means to do so as we are located in a rural area and don’t have the facilities locally to do so.

 The vast majority of the time you would only need hip waders.
 However, we recommend chest waders to accommodate all types of hunting that may take place.